Haolab-BIG/RNA-seq-pair-end/RNA-seq_pipeline.md

 # RNA-seq Pipeline

-This is a unified, automated RNA-seq pipeline designed to run a complete analysis from raw FASTQ files to differential expression results.
+This is a unified RNA-seq pipeline designed to run a complete analysis from raw FASTQ files to differential expression results.
 It leverages Singularity for reproducibility and is capable of batch processing multiple samples.

 ## Workflow Diagram
 ![Workflow](RNA_seq_pipeline.png)